ariqmuh/data_cleaning/README.md

 ### Installation

-1. Ensure you have Python installed.
-You can download it from [python.org](https://www.python.org/downloads/).
+1. **Check Python Installation:**
+   - Verify Python installation by running `python --version` in your terminal or command prompt.
+If Python is not installed, download it from [python.org](https://www.python.org/downloads/).

+2. **Install Jupyter:**
-2. Install Jupyter by running: pip install notebook
+   - Install Jupyter Notebook by running the command `pip install notebook`.

+3. **Prepare the Environment:**
-3. Clone this repository or download the notebook to your local machine.
+   - Clone this repository or download the notebook to your local machine.

+4. **Navigate to Your Notebook:**
-4. Open your terminal or command prompt and navigate to the directory containing the notebook.
+   - Open your terminal or command prompt and navigate to the directory containing the notebook.

-5. Start Jupyter Notebook or JupyterLab:
+5. **Start Jupyter Notebook or JupyterLab:**
+   - Run the command `jupyter notebook` or `jupyter lab`, depending on which application you're using.

+6. **Open the Notebook:**
-6. Navigate to the notebook file in the Jupyter interface and open it.
+   - Navigate to the notebook file in the Jupyter interface and open it to start your data cleaning process.